1. General introduction

 3.1.
 We process your personal data if we understand that you may be interested in purchasing our products or services.
 In this section 3 we provide more detailed information about how we will manage your personal data.

 3.2.
-What data do we hold about you and how have we obtained this.
+What Data we hold about you and how have we obtained this.

 3.2.1.
 We will obtain information about you when you enquire about our products or services.
 Typically, the information that we obtain will be your contact details and payment information.
 If you choose to buy finance or insurance products from us or from companies that partner with us, we will need more detailed information including, in some cases, identity and personal financial information.

 3.2.3.
-Our telephone calls are recorded for training purposes and may also be used to verify any comments that were made during any conversation.
+Our telephone calls are recorded for training purposes and may also be used to verify any comments that were made during any conversation with us.

 3.2.4.
 If you use our web chat function, we will keep a record of our communications.